.223 Remington: Pressures

 Remington submitted the specifications for the .223 Remington cartridge in 1964 to SAAMI.
 The original pressure for the .223 Remington was 52,000 psi with DuPont IMR Powder.
-The current pressure of 55000 psi resulted from the change from IMR to Olin Ball powder.
-The official name for .223 Remington in the US Army is cartridge 5.56 x 45mm ball, M193.
+A higher pressure of 55000 psi resulted from the change from IMR to Olin Ball powder.
+The official name for .223 Remington in the US Army is cartridge 5.56x45mm ball, M193.
 If a 5.56×45mm NATO cartridge is loaded into a chamber intended to use .223 Remington, the bullet will be in contact with the rifling and the forcing cone is very tight.
 This generates a much higher pressure than .223 Remington chambers are designed for.

-NATO chose a 178-mm (1-in-7) rifling twist rate for the 5.56×45mm NATO chambering.
-The SS109/M855 5.56×45mm NATO ball cartridge requires a 228 mm (1-in-9) twist rate, while adequately stabilizing the longer NATO L110/M856 5.56×45mm NATO tracer projectile requires an even faster 178 mm (1-in-7) twist rate.
+Chamber pressures obtained using different methods are not comparable.
+The pressure limits for .223 Rem and 5.56×45mm NATO are very similar, if using similar measurement methodologies.